1st to 4 November 2018

 Badu, aerial view © A. Fuchs.
 Monaco Explorations

 Twenty four panels to discover the exchanges between H.S.H Prince Albert II and the families of Badu Island.
 Photographs and two magnificent linocuts by Alick Tipoti which highlight the millennia-old culture of this Sea People facing daily the evolution of a rapidly-changing world, and bear testimony to the artist’s sensibility and his profound osmosis with the forces of Nature and the Ocean.

 A documentary in progress

 Although they live in two seemingly opposed societies, the artist and the Chief of State share a common vision and unite their strengths for the Ocean.
 This crossed portait will be the subject of a documentary directed by Trish Lake.
-Its release is scheduled in mid-2020.

 H.S.H.
 Prince Albert II of Monaco is surrounded by Nicolas Laurent (to his left), Ariel Fuchs and Robert Calcagno (cap), at the foot of a huge silvery termite mound. © Sylvain Péroumal.
 Monaco Explorations.

 Colonel Bruno Philipponnat (special assistant to H.S.H.
 Prince Albert II of Monaco),

 Mr. Robert Calcagno, Director General of the Oceanographic Institute, Albert 1 Prince of Monaco Foundation,